 Urban Data Forest

 How can reforming human associations with seemingly immaterial digital data, create opportunities to reimagine the nature of cities?
-Through a new work entitled Urban Data Forest, Grow Your Own Cloud enlarges the scope of previous work in the realm of DNA data storage.
-While previously focusing on plant-based data storage, this new work seeks to create an ecosystem, connected by fungi, enacting a regenerative and multispecies space in The Hague to rethink data archiving.
+Through Urban Data Forest, Grow Your Own Cloud enlarges the scope of previous work in the realm of DNA data storage.
+While previously focusing on plant-based data storage, this new work seeks to create an ecosystem enacting a regenerative and multispecies space in The Hague to rethink data archiving.

-This project has received funding from the European Commission’s Directorate-General for Communications Networks, Content and Technology under grant agreement LC01641664
+Witteveen+Bos was as a residency host.
+The project was part of the S+T+ARTS Regional Centers project Repairing the Present and has received funding from the European Commission’s Directorate-General for Communications Networks, Content and Technology under grant agreement LC01641664.